-UPDATE: This article is based on the assumption that people were leaving the area of the march as it progressed.
+UPDATE: This article is based on the assumption that people were joining and leaving the area of the march as it progressed.
 A reply from Alan Wilson on April 6th asserts that this was not the case and so I retract the claims made in this article until evidence of outbound flow becomes available.

 Today (March 25th), wired put out an article claiming that Crowd Estimation Experts put the People’s Vote March numbers at:

 between 312,000 and 400,000 peopleManchester Metropolitan University’s Keith Still

 That figure is easily proven incorrect with some simple maths.